GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <h1 style="color:grey">Data Link Layer</h1>

->Data Link Layer is to organize bits into frames, to provide hop-to-gop delivery.
+>Data Link Layer is to organize bits into frames, to provide hop-to-hop delivery.

 The major duty of the data link layer: